 The Alliance maintains procedures for monitoring the coordination and quality of behavioral healthcare provided to all members including, but not limited to, all medically necessary services across the health care network.
-The Alliance involves a senior behavioral healthcare physician in quarterly HCQC meetings to monitor, support, and improve behavioral healthcare aspects of QI.
+The Alliance reports activities in behavioral healthcare at QIHEC meetings to monitor, support, and improve behavioral healthcare aspects of QI.

-Behavioral Health Services are delegated to Beacon Health Strategies, an NCQA Accredited MBHO, except for Specialty Behavioral Health for Medi-Cal members, excluded from the Alliance contract with DHCS.
+Prior to April 1, 2023, behavioral health services were delegated to Beacon Health Strategies, an NCQA Accredited MBHO, except for Specialty Behavioral Health for Medi-Cal members, which is excluded from the Alliance contract with DHCS.
 The Specialty Behavioral Health Services are coordinated under a Memorandum of Understanding between the Alliance and Alameda County Behavioral Health (ACBH).
-While mild to moderate behavioral health is delegated, some primary care physicians may choose to treat mild mental health conditions.